-Microsoft is set to launch a financial services-specific cloud offering on 1 November, with Virgin Money UK becoming one of its early users.
+Microsoft is set to launch a financial services-specific cloud offering, with Virgin Money UK becoming one of its early users.

 Microsoft Cloud for Financial Services offers users the potential to innovate and a change for sustainable growth.
 “Our industry cloud has a foundation of privacy, security, and regulatory compliance across Microsoft and our partner ecosystem, and it is built on an industry data model that enables interoperability and innovation,” said Bill Borden, corporate vice president of worldwide financial services at Microsoft.
 “In addition, we are releasing new capabilities to help enable retail banks to enhance customer and employee experiences as well as drive loyalty and customer growth.”

 Microsoft Cloud for Financial Services integrates cloud services across Microsoft Azure, Microsoft 365, Dynamics 365 and Power Platform, and is underpinned by an industry data model, with capabilities and customisation unique to the financial services industry.

 “It was designed to handle even the most complex control frameworks and regulatory requirements facing the industry, with our multilayered security, comprehensive compliance, and trust commitments built in,” said Borden.
 “All this helps enable financial institutions and our industry partners to unlock unprecedented value.”